OpenNebula/docs/source/management_and_operations/storage_management/datastores.rst

   * **Capacity**, including basic usage metrics like total, used, and free space.
   * **Generic Attributes**, under ``DATASTORE TEMPLATE`` you can find configuration attributes and custom tags (see below).
   * **Images**, the list of images currently stored in this datastore.

+.. note:: The example above shows how a basic image datastore looks like.
+A Files & Kernels Datastore will look mostly the same but with different values in the type fields.

 System Datastore
 --------------------------------------------------------------------------------